IMPACTSquad/InterGraphNorwayMM/README.md

 ## **3. Data**

 All datasets used in this study are publicly available through the [Norwegian Licence for Open Government Data (NLOD)](https://data.norge.no/nlod/en) and any specified below.
+We made a complete copy of the files used for our study in our Zenodo repository.
+All datasets except those from MET Norway were pre-processed to be suitable as a machine learning input.
+These pre-processing technqiues were rasterization from being a vector polygon or line data such as the road networks and settlements.

 * Mass Movement Incidents (Norwegian Water Resources and Energy Directorate): [Catalog Link](https://kartkatalog.nve.no/#metadata)
 * Features